JorianWoltjer/axum-mtls-client-authentication/README.md

 ./generate-client.sh     # Create client certificate with any username (repeatable)
 ```

-Afterwards, you can start the server:
+Afterward, you can start the server:

 ```sh
 cargo run